Cut, copy, and paste: Early methods

 The earliest editors (designed for teleprinter terminals) provided keyboard commands to delineate a contiguous region of text, then delete or move it.
 Since moving a region of text requires first removing it from its initial location and then inserting it into its new location, various schemes had to be invented to allow for this multi-step process to be specified by the user.
 Often this was done with a "move" command, but some text editors required that the text be first put into some temporary location for later retrieval/placement.
 In 1983, the Apple Lisa became the first text editing system to call that temporary location "the clipboard".

 Earlier control schemes such as NLS used a verb—object command structure, where the command name was provided first and the object to be copied or moved was second.
 The inversion from verb—object to object—verb on which copy and paste are based, where the user selects the object to be operated before initiating the operation, was an innovation crucial for the success of the desktop metaphor as it allowed copy and move operations based on direct manipulation.

-Copy-paste features are implemented in many command line text editors, such as ed, emacs, sed, and vi.

 Popularization

-Inspired by early line and character editors that broke a move or copy operation into two steps—between which the user could invoke a preparatory action such as navigation—Lawrence G. "Larry" Tesler proposed the names "cut" and "copy" for the first step and "paste" for the second step.
+Inspired by early line and character editors, such as Pentti Kanerva's TV-Edit, that broke a move or copy operation into two steps—between which the user could invoke a preparatory action such as navigation—Lawrence G. "Larry" Tesler proposed the names "cut" and "copy" for the first step and "paste" for the second step.
 Beginning in 1974, he and colleagues at Xerox PARC implemented several text editors that used cut/copy-and-paste commands to move and copy text.